Skip to content

 }

-To make Bootsharp automatically inject and inititliaize generate interop implementations, use dependency injection extension.
+To make Bootsharp automatically inject and initialize the generated interop implementations, use the dependency injection extension.

 Example

-Find example on using interop interfaces in the React sample ↗.
+Find an example of using interop interfaces in the React sample ↗.